-Like fixnum and ufixnum, but coercions from C are checked to be in range.
+Similar to fixnum/ufixnum, but based on int/uint instead of intptr/uintptr, and coercions from C are checked to be in range.

 '''

 float : ctype?

 double : ctype?

 double : ctype?

 '''

 The float and double types represent the corresponding C types.
 The type double that implicitly coerces any real number to a C double.